MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-landing-zone-plan.md

 - Depending on requirements create an Azure landing zone to contain the relevant assets for your complete solution – based on architecture guidelines.

 - Evaluate your database assets [AWR/statspack report based].
-This evaluation should include a performance analysis to review the current behavior of the database. and right-sizing your Oracle estate to optimize licensing costs and gain desired performance by choosing the correct VM SKU on Azure – based on OMA Tool
+This evaluation should include a performance analysis to review the current behavior of the database. and right-sizing your Oracle estate to optimize licensing costs and gain desired performance by choosing the correct Virtual Machine SKU on Azure – based on OMA Tool

 - Choose the right deployment architecture - based on architecture guidelines.